THE MEANING OF HUMAN-COMPUTER INTERACTION

 symposium in Sweden in 1979 resulted in an inconsequential hodgepodge of

 disparate opinions and insights, reported the following year in Is the Computer a Tool?.
-Nowhere there is a focus on the essence or nature of logic and
+Nowhere

-symposium such as Sherry Turkle succeeds
+consequences.
+Even an insightful participant of the symposium such as Sherry Turkle succeeds

 only in rising (p.
 88) the question of "what computers